EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 The new study:

 Researchers from the U.S. Geological Survey studied the stored mercury in core samples from the Alaskan permafrost.
-From the results they then calculated the average level of mercury throughout the world.
+From the results, they then calculated the average level of mercury throughout the world.
 Permafrost covers approximately 24 percent of the Northern Hemisphere, including large portions of Canada and Russia.
 The estimated mercury amount in permafrost soil is nearly twice as much present in all other soils, the ocean, and the atmosphere combined.
 The active surface layer alone represents the largest Hg reservoir on the planet.

 The authors argue that the Hg stored in permafrost soils represents an environmental risk as permafrost continues to thaw in the future due to climate change.
 Some portion of that will spread through water or air into the ecosystem and eventually into animals.
-If that’s not alarming enough, toxic mercury could also get into the atmosphere and travel around the world, affecting not just the northern hemisphere, but the whole planet.
+If that’s not alarming enough, toxic mercury could also get into the atmosphere and travel around the world, affecting not just the Northern Hemisphere, but the whole planet.

 The original publication: